mlochbaum/BQN/doc/transpose.md

 # Transpose

-As in APL, Transpose (`⍉`) is a tool for rearranging the axes of an array.
-BQN's version is tweaked to align better with the leading axis model and make common operations easier.
+Transpose (`⍉`) is a tool for rearranging the axes of an array.
+BQN's version is tweaked relative to APL to align better with the leading axis model and make common operations easier.

 ## Transpose basics